MBL-Group/Ro-Injection/README.md

 ### Running the Application
 1. Ensure all hardware components are connected and powered on.
 2. Launch the application from Visual Studio or by running the executable.
-3. Follow the on-screen instructions to operate the system.
+3. Follow the on-screen instructions on the ui to operate the system.

 ## Usage
 Detailed instructions for using the application will be provided here.
 This may include steps for calibrating the hardware, capturing images, and controlling the motion controllers.